-Following notice to the parties, the Title IX Coordinator will designate an impartial investigator(s) and coordinate the logistics of the investigation process.
+Following notice to the parties, the Title IX Coordinator and Director of Institutional Equity will designate an impartial Investigator(s) and coordinate the logistics of the investigation process.
 Investigations involve interviews with all relevant parties and witnesses; obtaining available, relevant evidence; and identifying sources of expert information, as necessary.
 No unauthorized audio or video recording of any kind is permitted during investigation meetings.
-The Title IX Coordinator will provide regular status updates to the parties throughout the investigation.
+The Title IX Coordinator and Director of Institutional Equity will provide regular status updates to the parties throughout the investigation.
 The Complainant and Respondent will be notified of the date, time and location of each hearing, meeting, or interview that they are required or permitted to attend and shall have the right to be accompanied by their advisor and/or support person.

-The Complainant and Respondent shall have the right to submit to the investigator evidence, witness lists, and suggested questions for the other party and witnesses.
+The Complainant and Respondent shall have the right to submit to the University Investigator evidence, witness lists, and suggested questions for the other party and witnesses.
 Evidence that is readily available, but not provided during the course of the investigation, is not considered to be new information and will not be allowed to be submitted at the hearing or as a basis for appeal.